-- 5.17 Reinforcement is defined as assets installed that add capacity (network or fault level) to the existing shared use Distribution System. - 5.18 For Generation Connections, where the Reinforcement is at the same Voltage Level of the voltage at the POC to the existing Distribution System, then the costs of Reinforcement shall be apportioned between you and us, unless other exceptions apply which take precedence.
-The methods used to apportion the costs of Reinforcement are set out in paragraphs 5.28 5.33. - 5.19 For Demand Connections, the costs of Reinforcement will be paid in full by us, unless other exceptions apply which take precedence. - 5.20 If you choose not to pay (i) Reinforcement costs for the Minimum Scheme for a Non-Curtailable Connection or (ii) Reinforcement costs in excess of the High-Cost Project Threshold for a Non-Curtailable Connection, then you can request an enduring Curtailable Connection instead (i.e. one which will not convert to a Non-Curtailable Connection in the future).
-If you subsequently require a Non-Curtailable Connection,
+- 5.17 Reinforcement is defined as assets installed that add capacity (network or fault level) to the existing shared use Distribution System. - 5.18 For Generation Connections, where the Reinforcement is at the same Voltage Level as the voltage at the POC to the existing Distribution System, then the costs of Reinforcement shall be apportioned between you and us, unless other exceptions apply which take precedence.
+The methods used to apportion the costs of Reinforcement are set out in paragraphs 5.28 5.33.
+Where the Reinforcement costs at the Voltage Level of the POC are greater than the High-Cost Project Threshold, then those Reinforcement costs, for each CAF, shall be scaled down by the ratio of the High-Cost Project Threshold to the total Reinforcement costs at the Voltage Level of the POC in accordance with the following formula (see Examples 32 and 33):